Aquanty/rtd-hgs/docs/source/index.rst

 #. **Kxy, Kxz, Kyz** Off-diagonal terms of the hydraulic conductivity
    tensor: :math:`K_{xy}, K_{xz}, K_{yz}` [L T:math:`^{-1}`].

-Assign hydraulic conductivities that include the off-diagonal terms.
+| Assign hydraulic conductivities that include the off-diagonal terms.
   Note that this option will only work if **HydroGeoSphere** is running in finite element mode and so this switch will automatically be set.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Specific storage
+| **Specific storage**
 | ``Scope .grok``